12q1/local_docs/words/amongst.md

-# amongst
+# Amongst

 ---
-## Preposition #preposition
+#preposition
 - **Denotes a mingling or intermixing with distinct or separable objects.
 See usage note at [[amidst]].**
  - _Example: Janek feels very at ease amongst his friends, but gets incredibly nervous when meeting new people._
 ---

 ### Synonyms